-- All proposals will be submitted online https://www.surveymonkey.com/r/8XYG6L9 - Proposals must demonstrate the entirety of the requested funds will be expended by June 30, 2024 - Letters of support and/or endorsement are helpful but not required. - Prevention and Wellness Grant Proposal Guidelines (Page 3) must be followed in the writing of the proposal. - If awarded, grantees shall present an overview of the project to the Community Partnership Council upon completion of the initiative.
+- All proposals must be submitted online Click Here to Access the Online Application - Proposals must demonstrate the entirety of the requested funds will be expended by June 30, 2025. - Prevention and Wellness Grant Proposal Guidelines (Page 3) must be followed in the writing of the proposal. - If awarded, grantees may be asked to present an overview of the initiative to the Community Partnership Council upon completion of the initiative.

-Proposals for consideration must be completed online by March 1, 2023 https://www.surveymonkey.com/r/8XYG6L9
+Proposals for consideration must be completed online by April 1, 2024